Special Report: At a hotel near you - Cadavers in the banquet room

-LAKE BUENA VISTA, Florida (Reuters) - LAKE BUENA VISTA, Florida – Just outside the operating theater, the organizers of a medical conference wore Minnie Mouse ears.
+LAKE BUENA VISTA, Florida (Reuters) - Just outside the operating theater, the organizers of a medical conference wore Minnie Mouse ears.

 Inside, as doctors practiced on three cadavers, blood from one of the human specimens seeped through a layer of wrapping.